DevExpress-Examples/asp-net-web-forms-grid-with-upload-control-in-batch-edit-mode/Readme.md

 }
 ```

-<br />3) Handle the grid's client-side <a href="https://documentation.devexpress.com/#AspNet/DevExpressWebScriptsASPxClientGridView_BatchEditConfirmShowingtopic">BatchEditConfirmShowing</a> event to prevent data loss on the upload control's callbacks:<br />
+3. Handle the grid's client-side [BatchEditConfirmShowing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditConfirmShowing) event to prevent data loss on the upload control's callbacks:

 ```js
 function OnBatchConfirm(s, e) {
     e.cancel = browseClicked;
 }
 ```

-This "browseClicked" flag is set to true when the upload control starts uploading a file and to false when the file has been uploaded or the user starts editing another cell.<br /><br />4) Handle the upload control's client-side <a href="https://documentation.devexpress.com/#AspNet/DevExpressWebScriptsASPxClientUploadControl_TextChangedtopic">TextChanged</a> and <a href="https://documentation.devexpress.com/#AspNet/DevExpressWebScriptsASPxClientUploadControl_FileUploadCompletetopic">FileUploadComplete</a> events to automatically upload the selected file and update the cell value after:<br />
+This `browseClicked` flag is set to `true` when the upload control starts uploading a file and to `false` when the file has been uploaded or a user starts editing another cell.

+4. Handle the upload control's client-side [TextChanged](https://docs.devexpress.com/AspNet/js-ASPxClientUploadControl.TextChanged) and [FileUploadComplete](https://docs.devexpress.com/AspNet/js-ASPxClientUploadControl.FileUploadComplete) events to automatically upload the selected file and update the cell value after:

 ```js
 function OnFileUploadComplete(s, e) {